Draft Water Resources Management Plan

 We’re currently updating our long term strategies, which will shape the North West’s water and wastewater service for the next 25 years.

-Earlier this year, we published our draft Water Resources Management Plan and we asked for comments during the consultation period (14 May-6 August 2013).
+In 2013, we published our draft Water Resources Management Plan (WRMP) and we asked for comments during the consultation period (14 May-6 August 2013).
 The plan sets out our investment needed to ensure that we have sufficient water to continue supplying our customers over the 25 years from 2015 to 2040.
 For example, in the future we may experience more severe droughts due to changing rainfall patterns and we may need to take less water to help improve the flow in some of our rivers for the benefit of fish and other species that live there.
 This long term view is updated every five years after consultation.
-Please see our current plan, which is reviewed annually and was last published in 2009.